wikimedia-gadgets/types-mediawiki/README.md

 TypeScript definitions for MediaWiki JS interface.

-This package covers the functions in the `mw` global object, as well a few jQuery plugins used in MediaWiki core.
-This is a work in progress.
+This package covers the functions and classes in the `mw` global object, as well a few jQuery plugins used in MediaWiki core.
+All commonly used parts of the interface are covered but as far as complete coverage is concerned, this is a work in progress.

 [![Download stats](https://nodei.co/npm/types-mediawiki.png?downloads=true&downloadRank=true)](https://nodei.co/npm/types-mediawiki/)